-All component parts are covered under warranty for a period of TWO YEARS (ONE YEAR without returned Warranty Card) from the date of purchase.
+Parts are covered under warranty for 36 MONTHS from date of purchase when the Warranty Card is returned (18 MONTHS from date of sale from Manufacturer without returned Warranty Card).
 Owner is responsible for all labor and transportation costs associated with warranty claims.